mbuzdalov/kth-statistics/README.md

-# Algorithms for finding the k-th statistic
+# Algorithms for finding the k-th order statistic

-A k-th statistic of a sequence of elements with a total ordering is the element which would be k-th if this sequence was to be sorted according to this ordering.
+A k-th order statistic of a sequence of elements with a total ordering is the element which would be k-th if this sequence was to be sorted according to this ordering.

 This problem could be solved by sorting (in time O(n log n) where n is the number of elements),